-The journal is divided into the following sections: Morphology, Systematics, Evolution, Sampling, Distribution, Dispersal, Development, Life History, Population And Community Ecology, Behaviour, Chemical Ecology, Population Biology/Genetics, Molecular Biology/Genomics, Neurobiology, Physiology, Biochemistry, Vector Control, Pest Management, Resistance, Repellents, Arthropod/Host Interaction, Immunity, Vector/Pathogen/Host Interaction, Transmission.
+The journal is divided into the following sections: Morphology, Systematics, Evolution, Sampling, Distribution, Dispersal, Development, Life History, Population, And Community Ecology, Behaviour, Chemical Ecology, Population Biology/Genetics, Molecular Biology/Genomics, Neurobiology, Physiology, Biochemistry, Vector Control, Pest Management, Resistance, Repellents, Arthropod/Host Interaction, Immunity, Vector/Pathogen/Host Interaction, Transmission.
 Vector-Borne Diseases, Surveillance, Prevention, Direct Injury, Myiasis, Forensics, Modeling/Gis, Risk Assessment, Economic Impact.

-The Journal covers following aspects of Entomology
+The Journal covers the following aspects of Entomology

-Apiology, Arachnology, Arthropodology, Cetology, Conchology, Entomology, Helminthology, Herpetology, Ichthyology, Malacology, Myrmecology, Nematology, Neuroethology, Ornithology, Paleozoology, Planktology, Primatology, Zooarchaeology, Zoosemiotics, Vector Molecular Biology, Molecular Endocrinology, Parasitology and Immunobiology, Reproductive biology, Environmental Sciences, Evolutionary biology, Fisheries and Aqua – Sciences, Forestry, Genetics, Horticultural Sciences, Human biology and Science, Pest, Pharmacology & Toxicology, Systematics and evolution, Zoogeography, Zoosemiotics, Soil Sciences, Taxonomy and Veterinary Sciences.
+Apiology, Arachnology, Arthropodology, Cetology, Conchology, Entomology, Helminthology, Herpetology, Ichthyology, Malacology, Myrmecology, Nematology, Neuroethology, Ornithology, Paleozoology, Planktology, Primatology, Zooarchaeology, Zoosemiotics, Vector Molecular Biology, Molecular Endocrinology, Parasitology and Immunobiology, Reproductive biology, Environmental Sciences, Evolutionary biology, Fisheries, and Aqua – Sciences, Forestry, Genetics, Horticultural Sciences, Human Biology and Science, Pest, Pharmacology & Toxicology, Systematics and evolution, Zoogeography, Zoosemiotics, Soil Sciences, Taxonomy, and Veterinary Sciences.

 EASL has four main areas of interest: